 - Renewable Energy Policy from NC Clean Energy Technology Center;

 - Interconnection Ease from Freeing The Grid;

 We determined a rank from one to 10 for each state in each category.
 We then combined the scores with the following weights and assigned an overall grade for each state.
 Our goal is to encourage those considering solar for their homes to get a basic understanding of solar potential in their areas and discover the best opportunities for clean energy available.

 Incentives & Rebates, 40%

 Electricity Rate, 15%

 Photovoltaic Potential, 10%

 A Closer Look: West Virginia Electricity Costs

-Electricity in the Mountain State is relatively inexpensive and nearly mirrors the national average at $.10/kWh.
+Electricity in the Mountain State is relatively inexpensive and less than the national average at $0.084 per kWh.
 That price has remained relatively stable, on average, since 2011, making solar less attractive for the state’s residents.
-More than 95 percent of West Virginia’s electric generation came from coal in 2014 and it’s one of the top coal producers east of the Mississippi River.
+More than 92 percent of West Virginia’s electric generation came from coal in 2018 and it’s one of the top coal producers east of the Mississippi River.
 With low residential electricity prices, solar power is simply not on the radar for the state or its residents.